 The mention of various people at the birth of Jesus, including his mother Mary, indicates that the new order of salvation by means of the Incarnation had as one of its features the mutual assistance given by the community of faith.
 We also rely on others in our belonging to the community of the Church.
 Just as we receive benefit from belonging to the community of faith, so we are called to assist the Church by our good deeds and words.
 In modern parlance, belonging to Christ and his Church is not a “spectator sport,” but active participation is called for and expected.

-The first reading for Mass is a wonderful blessing for the beginning of this new civil year 2020, which we also recount today: “The Lord bless you and keep you!
+The first reading for Mass is a wonderful blessing for the beginning of this new civil year 2023, which we also recount on this day: “The Lord bless you and keep you!
 The Lord let his face shine upon you, and be gracious to you!
-The Lord look upon you kindly and give you peace!
+The Lord look upon you kindly and give you peace!”

 To invoke God’s name upon us is also a confession of our faith in the nature and revelation of God as origin of our life and of our peace.
 As our God is compassionate and extends compassion to us, so must we be gracious, kind and peaceful to others.